 ACBAR’s goal is to enable its members and the wider NGO community to carry out their humanitarian relief and development activities more effectively.
 ACBAR advocates on policy issues with different institutions of the Government of Afghanistan as well as coordinating with other civil society and/or good governance actors.

 To connect better with local communities as NGO community, ACBAR created a couple of essential awareness tools to clarify the role and principles of NGOs:

 A Community Awareness Flipchart - explaining the role of NGOs and humanitarian principles in the flipchart;

 Initiating Advocacy Efforts for NGOs in Afghanistan – a toolkit to help NGOs make use of advocacy in their work;

 Excerpts from the NGOs Law – a brief summary of the most important chapters in the NGO Law for discussions with local authorities.

-Each year, ACBAR holds donor workshops, which are an opportunity for donors to explain their funding strategy and for member NGOs to engage with donors
+Each year ACBAR organizes donor conferences which are an opportunity for donors to explain their funding strategy and for member NGOs to connect with donors.